-There are many open access repositories and databases, both institutional and subject-specific.
+There are many open access repositories, preprint servers and databases, both institutional and subject-specific.

-Use the list below to find repository content, across many different subject areas.
+Use the list below to find content across many different subject areas.

 Search open access repositories